Canaan: Conquest of Canaan

+Kingdom of Israel and Judah

+After the Israelite conquest of Canaan, Canaan existed as a kritarchy and later, a monarchy.
+Under the Israelite monarchy, the Israelite tribes were united as one kingdom.
+However, it split into the Kingdom of Israel and the Kingdom of Judah.

 In 738 BC, the Neo-Assyrian empire conquered the Kingdom of Israel.
 In 586 BC, the Kingdom of Judah was annexed into the Neo-Babylonian Empire.
 The city of Jerusalem fell after a siege which lasted either eighteen or thirty months.
 By 586 BC, much of Judah was devastated, and the former kingdom suffered a steep decline of both economy and population.